A Model to Measure the Spread Power of Rumors

 $|QW(S\_i(d))|$ and $|QM(S\_i(d))|$ separately means that the sentence $S_i$ of document $d$ has at least one question word or question mark or not.

-\textbf{\textit{Exclamation Mark (EM):}} A punctuation mark is usually used after an interjection or exclamation to indicate strong feelings or high volume (shouting) or to show emphasis.
-Exclamation mark used for any other purpose, as to draw attention to an obvious mistake, in road warning signs, (in chess commentaries) beside the notation of a move considered a good one, (in mathematics) as a symbol of the factorial function, or (in logic) occurring with an existential quantifier.
+\textbf{\textit{f34: Exclamation Mark (EM).}} A punctuation mark is usually used after an interjection or exclamation to indicate strong feelings or high volume (shouting) or to show emphasis.
+Exclamation mark used for any other purpose, as to draw attention to an obvious mistake, beside the notation of a move considered a good one, (in mathematics) as a symbol of the factorial function.

-\textbf{\textit{Pronouns (Pro):}} Rumormongers use less self-reference (first-person singular pronoun), more group-reference (first-person plural pronoun), and other references (third-person pronouns) to create non-immediacy and uncertainty in their rumors.
+\textbf{\textit{f35: Pronouns (Pro).}} Rumormongers use less self-reference (first-person singular pronoun), more group-reference (first-person plural pronoun), and other references (third-person pronouns) to create non-immediacy and uncertainty in their rumors.

 $|Pro(S_i(d))|$ is the number of sentences containing pronoun (i.e., third-person and first-person plural pronouns).